Can Witch Hazel Help Acne?

 Witch hazel comes in two forms, (1) witch hazel water, and (2) witch hazel cream, and they differ in their chemical compositions and potential for acne treatment.

-Witch hazel water is what you might commonly purchase at the drugstore.
-Manufacturers create witch hazel water by distilling witch hazel leaves and bark into a solution of 13–15% alcohol.
+Witch hazel water is what you might commonly purchase at the drugstore and is the type of witch hazel you should opt for if you want to try witch hazel for acne.
+Manufacturers create witch hazel water by distilling witch hazel leaves and bark into a solution of 13 - 15% alcohol.
 The distillation process does not preserve compounds in witch hazel called tannins, which have antioxidant properties.
 However, it does still contain high levels of molecules called polysaccharides.
 Polysaccharides can be anti-inflammatory and antimicrobial, both of which may be beneficial to acne.
 Witch hazel water also most likely does not clog pores.

 Witch hazel cream does not go through the process of distillation, and so it still contains the tannins from the leaves and bark of the witch hazel plant.
 Like witch hazel water, it may be anti-inflammatory and antimicrobial.
-The tannins in witch hazel cream may also have antioxidant properties that can theoretically help with acne.1,3 All of this might make it seem like witch hazel cream would be superior, but the tannins in hazel cream might lead to clogged pores.
+The tannins in witch hazel cream may also have antioxidant properties that can theoretically help with acne, and may help improve the skin's barrier function, which could also be beneficial for acne.1,3 All of this might make it seem like witch hazel cream would be superior, but the tannins in hazel cream might lead to clogged pores.
+Therefore, witch hazel cream should be avoided for people with acne-prone skin.

 To date, there is no data from clinical trials that examine the role of any form of witch hazel in treating acne.
-However, it does demonstrate properties that may affect acne in both positive and negative ways, depending on the form of witch hazel used.
+However, witch hazel demonstrates properties that may affect acne in both positive and negative ways, depending on the form of witch hazel used.

 Scientists generally study witch hazel in the two forms that we mentioned: witch hazel cream and witch hazel water.
 First, let's look at the science regarding witch hazel water, which is the more common of the two.